OfficeDev/office-js-docs-pr/docs/develop/grant-admin-consent-to-an-add-in.md

 ---
-title: Grant administrator consent to the add-in
+title: Grant or revoke administrator consent to the add-in
-description: Learn how to grant administrator consent to your add-in. ms.date: 06/23/2023 ms.localizationpriority: medium
+description: Learn how to grant or revoke administrator consent to your add-in. ms.date: 05/06/2023 ms.localizationpriority: medium
 ---

-# Grant administrator consent to the add-in
+# Grant or revoke administrator consent to the add-in

+The sections below show how to grant and revoke administrator consent for the permissions that you add-in needs to run.

+## Grant consent

 > [!NOTE]
 > This procedure is only needed when you're developing the add-in.
 When your production add-in is deployed to AppSource or the Microsoft 365 admin center, users will individually trust it or an admin will consent for the organization at installation.